 Condensation is usually most commonly seen as a winter occurrence.
-However – as we move into the warmer months, and we turn on our air conditioners- (hopefully!) we may see the development of sweating on the exterior of the windows.
-Let’s dive into the how, and why this occurs.
+However – as we move into the warmer months and we turn on our air conditioners- (hopefully!) we may see the development of sweating on the exterior of the windows.
+Let’s dive into how and why this occurs.

-Inside of our homes in winter, we turn up the heat, creating a higher humidity level in the home, making the air inside the home warmer than the extremely cold temperatures we see here in Wisconsin.
-During the winter, you may notice the sweating, or condensation, forming on the interior of the windows.
+Inside our homes in winter, we turn up the heat, creating a higher humidity level in the home, making the air inside the home warmer than the extremely cold temperatures we see here in Wisconsin.
+During the winter, you may notice sweating or condensation forming on the interior of the windows.
 Vice-versa as the Wisconsin weather heats up outside, the air in the home, is now cooler than the air outside the home.
 This has an impact on windows, no matter which end of the spectrum we are on.
-This may seem like a reason to be alarmed, or may leave you feeling like the window is defective, or lacking efficiency- when in fact, that is not that case.
+This may seem like a reason to be alarmed or may leave you feeling like the window is defective or lacking efficiency- when in fact, that is not the case.

 As the sun heats up the glass on the outside of the home, the Low-E coating on the window helps trap the heat outside.
-The trapment of the heat outside is a good thing and one of the many reasons to have energy efficient windows in your homes.
-What happens when the sun goes down and we settle into a cooler, summer night?
+The trapment of the heat outside is a good thing and one of the many reasons to have energy-efficient windows in your homes.
+What happens when the sun goes down, and we settle into a cooler summer night?
 The glass will actually begin to cool from the outside at night.
-The low-E coating minimizes the heat transfer from inside, so the outside glass surface can cool notably below the outside air temperatures.
+The low-E coating minimizes the heat transfer from the inside, so the outside glass surface can cool notably below the outside air temperatures.
 With just the right mix of inside temperatures, accompanied by outside temperature- then adding the outside humidity-the windows with Low-E shield can develop condensation.

-Rest assured that if you experience condensation this is most likely a good indication that your Weather Tight windows are working effectively.
-Most homeowners find that during the early morning hours or once the sun has set in the later hours of the night, condensation presents itself on the outside of the windows, since the early mornings & early evenings tend to be a cooler time of day.
+Rest assured that if you experience condensation, this is most likely a good indication that your Weather Tight windows are working effectively.
+Most homeowners find that during the early morning hours or once the sun has set in the later hours of the night, condensation presents itself on the outside of the windows since the early mornings & early evenings tend to be a cooler time of day.
 As the day progresses and the temperatures climb, the condensation will dry up on the exterior of the glass on its own.
-As the condensation dries sometimes it can be leave unsightly water stains.
+As the condensation dries, sometimes it can leave unsightly water stains.
 Most Weather Tight windows can be cleaned with ease from the inside of your home.

 Until then, have a safe and warm summer!